kubernetes-sigs/kustomize/examples/transformerconfigs/README.md

 ## Images transformer

-The default images transformer updates the list of images in relation to paths that include `containers` and `initcontainer` sub-paths.
+The default images transformer updates the specified image key values found in paths that include `containers` and `initcontainers` sub-paths.
 If found, the `image` key value is customized by the values set in the `newName`, `newTag`, and `digest` fields.
-You can set either the `newTag` field or the `digest` field for a given image transformation.
-The `name` field identifies the `image` key value in a resource.
+The `name` field should match the `image` key value in a resource.

 Example kustomization.yaml: